Bare trust

+In trust law, a bare trust is a trust in which the beneficiary has a right to both income and capital and may call for both to be remitted into their own name.

+In England and Wales

-A bare trust is a trust in which the beneficiary has a right to both income and capital and may call for both to be remitted into his own name.
-Assets in a bare trust are held in the name of a trustee, but the beneficiary has the right to all of the capital and income of the trust at any time if they’re 18 or over (in England and Wales), or 16 or over (in Scotland).
+Assets in a bare trust are held in the name of a trustee, but the beneficiary has the right to all of the capital and income of the trust at any time if they are 18 or over (in England and Wales), or 16 or over (in Scotland).
 Bare trusts are often used to pass assets to young people - the trustees look after them until the beneficiary is old enough.

 In Australia

-Recent amendments to the Superannuation Industry (Supervision) Act 1993 (SIS Act), allow superannuation funds to invest in any kind of asset and to borrow, charging those assets so long as there is no recourse for the borrowing against the superannuation fund.
+Recent amendments to the Superannuation Industry (Supervision) Act 1993 allow superannuation funds to invest in any kind of asset and to borrow, charging those assets so long as there is no recourse for the borrowing against the superannuation fund.
 New section 67A & 67B provides that a fund can borrow money if: